dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 I'm just going to dump all my discoveries here, and hopefully they would be useful to the Nintendo Switch community.

-## Contact Information
+## Questions?

-Please feel free contact me by email if you have questions:

-`dekunukem_gmail_com`

-If you want to use the information here somewhere else, feel free to do so, but do link back to this repo.
+Please make a post in the [issue section](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering/issues), contributors have been immensely helpful.

 ## Contributors

-Please remember that the information in this repo is the work of a lot more people than just me, as I was focusing more on the hardware aspect.
+Please remember that the information in this repo is the work of a lot more people than just me.
 Please take a look at the [contributers list](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering/graphs/contributors) and appreciate their work.
 Be sure to credit them as well.

 ## Joy-Con PCB Layout and test points